Visit – Tours

 Self-Guided Tours

-Check in at the education center (the white house) for a map of the property and picnic spots.
+Check-in at the education center (the white house) for a map of the property.
 You will not have direct contact with the animals.
-You might see the animals grazing or lounging about, but for safety and liability reasons, you cannot enter their pastures (for a more intimate tour, please see Guided Tours above).
+You might see the animals grazing or lounging about, but for safety and liability reasons, you cannot enter their pastures (for a more intimate tour, please see Guided Public Tours above).

 Clothing Recommendation: We share the property with native predators, including rattlesnakes.
 Our recommendation is to wear closed-toed shoes.
 You should remain on the designated paths and not wander into tall grasses or rocky areas.